XBLDev/xbldevWEBVR/README.md

 # xbldevWEBVR
 WEBVR exercise, since webvr is still experimental, the code in this repo is expected to change a lot over time.
 Most of the code will be based on the webvr repo: https://github.com/GoogleChrome/samples/tree/gh-pages/web-vr.

+Comment 21/10/2017:

+Added basic ReactVR project, put the camera cursor visibility settings on in the VR initialization, doesn't seem to be working in the VR mode on Chrome, and it's not visible.
+The mouse however can trigger an onEnter event of the text and changes its color when the the mouse hovers over it.

 Comment 27/09/2017:

 First commit: Basic webvr setup from: https://github.com/GoogleChrome/samples/tree/gh-pages/web-vr/hello-world